No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 Lost Cities is a simple, two-player card game and one of the older games on the list.
 Don’t let that scare you off, though, this game is still a ton of fun!
 Easy to pick up and play and tailor-made for two players, Lost Cities is brimming with adventure and exploratory joy that only comes from making an amazing new discovery.

-In Lost Cities, you are an adventurer trying to succeed in up to five expeditions.
+In Lost Cities, players become adventurers trying to succeed in up to five expeditions.
 In order to make progress, you place the corresponding cards in ascending order.
 Investment cards will let you double, triple, quadruple your earnings.
 But beware!
-Starting an expedition costs points and you may fail to cover your costs!
+Starting an expedition costs points and you may fail to recover your costs!
 Doom!

-No matter how the rounds go, the inevitable conclusion is the loser sweeping up the cards to reshuffle and asking, “Ready to play again?”
+No matter how the rounds go, the inevitable conclusion is the loser sweeping up the cards to reshuffle the pile and asking, “Ready to play again?”

 - Two explorers embark on research journeys to remote corners of...